sensu/sensu-docs/content/sensu-go/5.13/reference/assets.md

 {{< /language-toggle >}}

-Now, let's create a basic check that uses the asset:
+Second, we'll create a basic check that uses the asset:

 {{< language-toggle >}}